 When you were working your “normal” job, having coworkers was perhaps the only thing that kept you sane.
 There was something therapeutic about water cooler conversations, or the ability to commiserate with others about how much you hated your job.

 You’ll find a few clients who become friends, but you can’t talk to them about themselves, right?
 Instead, call a friend.
-Your friend may not completely understand the scope of your project, or even your career.
+Your friend may not completely understand the scope of your project or even your career.
 But she can lend an ear while you complain about it anyway.

 Maybe the commute was too much for you.
 Or maybe you needed flexible hours for medical or other reasons.
 Sit down and make a list of the reasons you’re a freelancer.

 Now, think about your job.
 Is this lack of motivation just normal wear and tear, or is there something in your daily workload that’s bringing you down?
 Do you have an abusive client, or do you legitimately find that you now hate academic writing?
-If there’s something bothering you, cut it out.
+If something is bothering you, cut it out.

 The beauty of freelance is that you get to manage your time.
 You choose who you work for, and if there’s a client who’s making your life miserable, you can quit him.
 If there’s a particular task you don’t want to do, you can eliminate it from your day.